roxell/squad-client-utils/README.md

                         Project age in days.
   --project-regex PROJECT_REGEX
                         Regex pattern for project names.
+  --metadata-filename METADATA_FILENAME
+                        Name for the file containing extra info about the builds.
   --skipfile-url SKIPFILE_URL
                         URL of the skipfile to test.
   --suite-name SUITE_NAME